google/gematria/g3doc/representation.md

 The representations of instructions in the proto are

-1.  `MachineInstruction` for raw instructions, and
+1.  `MachineInstructionProto` for raw instructions, and
 2.  `CanonicalizedInstructionProto` for canonicalized (assembly-style) instructions.